 It takes at least six weeks to renew your passport and sometimes up to 10 weeks to obtain a new one.
 There are expedite fees to receive your travel documentation sooner.
 Your flight to a destination can be purchased any time, but flights are ideally priced between seven weeks and 99 days prior to departure.

 Some tourist book their entire trip before leaving home.
 Other jet-setters prefer the flexibility of one-way tickets and last minute deals.
 However, when you go through customs in your new country, you will need to show proof of exit within the visa-free limits.
-If you do not have evidence of when you plan to leave the country, then you may not be allowed to enter the country.
+If you do not have evidence of when you plan to leave the country, then you may not be allowed to enter.

 What do you need to live in Europe?